gvwilson/sensibleadventures/nardica/nardica.md

 "You,
 the *Bengal*,
 these soldiers,
-and a couple of spotters---that's what it came up with."
+and a couple of spotters---that's what it says, so that's what we're doing."

-"Well, all I can say is that---"
+"Well, all *I* can say is that---"
 Uncle Jack began to bluster.

 "You'll get paid,"
 Wales cut in.
 His face was drawn,
-as if he hadn't slept since the attack on the governor's mansion.
+as if he hadn't slept since the attack on the governor's mansion, and his movements were stiff.
-His toolboxes sat on a two-wheeled cart behind him.
+His toolboxes sat on a two-wheeled cart hitched behind Doctor Johel's scooter.
 Beside the cart,
 a cadet in a uniform three shades lighter than those of the other Marines stood at attention, the top half of her face covered by a dark tactical visor.